Alfredo Corchado: Books

 Corchado is the author of Midnight in Mexico: A Reporter’s Journey, which was published in 2013 by Penguin.

-Corchado has explained that “shortly after returning to Mexico, I received an offer to write a book, with the working title, Midnight in Mexico, which would mean more time away from work.”
+Corchado has explained that "shortly after returning to Mexico, I received an offer to write a book, with the working title, Midnight in Mexico, which would mean more time away from work."
 Although concerned his editors would not want him to write it, they fully supported it, and expressed to him the importance of writing the book.

-The book has been praised by Pulitzer Prize-winning author Tracy Kidder as “the story of a journalist’s dangerous and notable efforts to report on Mexico’s horrible drug wars.
-The book brings a special clarity, the clarity of the personal and particular, to a very important and confusing subject, and it is in itself an absorbing story, marked by careful attention to fact and also by the author’s deep love for his homeland.
-Mr. Corchado is the kind of reporter and writer who revives one’s faith in journalism.”
-Benjamin Alire Sáenz, author of Calendar of Dust, has said: “Anyone interested in what is happening and has happened in Mexico for the past six years must read this book....I believe Midnight in Mexico will become one of the most necessary books about the Mexican-American experience in this country.”

-His newest book, Homelands: Four Friends, Two Countries, and the Fate of the Great Mexican-American Migration, was published on June 5, 2018 by Bloomsbury.
+His book Homelands: Four Friends, Two Countries, and the Fate of the Great Mexican-American Migration, was published on June 5, 2018, by Bloomsbury.
 The book covers the story of the great Mexican American migration spanning the late 1980s to today, drawing from the experiences of Alfredo and three of his closest friends: David Suro Piñera, a restaurant owner and tequila connoisseur, Ken, a successful litigator involved in the Philadelphia political scene, and Primo, a human rights activist fighting for causes on both sides of the border.
-“That night we began a conversation that has lasted more than thirty years, turning on a fundamental and deeply personal question,” writes Corchado, “How do we fit in?
-What does it mean to be American and become part of its diverse mainstream, integrate into its colorful tapestry, its noble ideals and timeless democratic principles?”

-Corchado's new book has been praised by many including David Axelrod, who commented, "This personal, moving tale illuminates the very heart of the polarizing immigration debate that is roiling America today."
-Publishers Weekly praised Homelands, stating, "In addition to providing historical context for the current debate on immigration, this book is a timely and personal meditation on the concept of “migrant” in the United States."
+"That night we began a conversation that has lasted more than thirty years, turning on a fundamental and deeply personal question," writes Corchado, "How do we fit in?
+What does it mean to be American and become part of its diverse mainstream, integrate into its colorful tapestry, its noble ideals and timeless democratic principles?"
+Corchado's book has been praised by many including David Axelrod, who commented, "This personal, moving tale illuminates the very heart of the polarizing immigration debate that is roiling America today."
+Publishers Weekly praised Homelands, stating, "In addition to providing historical context for the current debate on immigration, this book is a timely and personal meditation on the concept of "migrant" in the United States."